-4.0CAUTIOUS HARVEST QUOTA DETERMINATION
+7.0 CAUTIOUS HARVEST QUOTA DETERMINATION

-4.1The approach applied to determine the cautious harvest quota of Ramin is based on volume, tree size, area, and species group control.
-The tree silviculture parameters taken into account in the approach, inter alia tree growth rate, species distribution and population, and forest recovery capacity.

-4.2In order to ensure a conservative cautious harvest quota for Ramin, precautionary principle has also been applied by taking into the calculation the following parameters, among others:

-- (a) The trees of the Protection Forests are excluded in the calculation as the function of the forests is for conservation. - (b) General tree growth rate used in Selective Management System (SMS) for natural forest, that is 0.8 1cm per year.
+- 7.1 The approach applied to determine the cautious harvest quota of ramin is based on volume, tree size, area, and species group control.
+The tree silviculture parameters taken into account in the approach, inter alia tree growth rate, species distribution and population, and forest recovery capacity. - 7.2 In order to ensure a conservative cautious harvest quota for ramin, precautionary principle has also been applied by taking into the calculation the following parameters, among others: - (i) The trees of the Protection Forests are excluded in the calculation as the function of the forests is for conservation. - (ii) General tree growth rate used in SMS for natural forest, that is 0.8 1cm per year.
 However, for the determination of the harvest quota, the tree diameter growth rate used is 0.3 0.6cm per year.
-There are studies that have shown the growth rates to be higher.
-(Refer to Paragraph 1.0). - (c) The forest harvesting rotation used for dryland and peat swamp forest in Peninsular Malaysia are 30 - 55 years and 40 - 60 years respectively.
-In the case of Ramin production, the rotation period used in determining the harvest quota is 50 years.
-In Sarawak, the rotation period practice for peat swamp forest is 45 years and the lowest cutting limit for Ramin is not less than 40 cm diameter. - (d) Using a lower growth rates and long rotation period in the growth projection, it will not only lower the harvest quota but would further ensure that the crop trees for the next harvest will grow to the targeted size of >45cm diameter and it is likely to be >50cm diameter.
-It is projected that the next harvest crop will be 60cm diameter and above. - (e) In accordance to SMS practiced in Peninsular Malaysia, trees allowed to be harvested are not less than 45cm diameter and in Sarawak is not less than 40cm diameter.
-These minimum allowable cut are higher or at least equal to the allowable cut recommended by SGS Qualifier Programme for PT Diamond Raya Timber Indonesia (Anon, 2000 and Anon, 2003). - (f) Most of the forested areas (dryland forests) in Sarawak and all forested areas in Sabah were not taken into calculation to determine the cautious harvest quota for Malaysia.

-4.3 The calculation method used to calculate the cautious harvest quota for Peninsular Malaysia for Gonystylus species and G. bancannus are as follows:
+There are studies that have shown the growth rates to be higher. - (iii) The forest harvesting rotation used for dryland and peat swamp forest in Peninsular Malaysia are 30 55 years and 40 - 60 years respectively.
+In the case of ramin production, the rotation period used in determining the harvest quota is 50 years.
+In Sarawak, the rotation period practice for peat swamp forest is 45 years and the lowest cutting limit for ramin is not less than 40 cm diameter.

+- (iv) Using a lower growth rates and long rotation period in the growth projection, it will not only lower the harvest quota but would further ensure that the crop trees for the next harvest will grow to the targeted size of >45cm diameter and it is likely to be >50cm diameter.
+It is projected that the next harvest crop will be 60cm diameter and above. - (v) In accordance to SMS practiced in Peninsular Malaysia, trees allowed to be harvested are not less than 45cm diameter and in Sarawak is not less than 40cm diameter.
+These minimum allowable cut are higher or at least equal to the allowable cut recommended by SGS Qualifier Programme for PT Diamond Raya Timber Indonesia (Anon, 2000 and Anon, 2003). - (vi) Most of the forested areas (dryland forests) in Sarawak and all forested areas in Sabah were not taken into calculation to determine the cautious harvest quota for Malaysia. - 7.3 The calculation method used to calculate the cautious harvest quota for Peninsular Malaysia for Gonystylus species and G. bancanus are as follows: - 7.3.1 Gonystylus species - (i) The timber volume of ramin (dryland and peat swamp forest) is approximately 2,648,177m3.
+[Exclude trees from the Protection Forests areas (Refer to Table 3.6)] - (ii) The harvesting rotation period used is 50 years.
+[Refer to paragraph 7.2 (iii) above] - (iii) Annual production of round log = $(2,648,177 \div 50) = 52,963m^3$ per year - (iv) Estimated sawn timber production based on 70% recovery = $(52,963 \times 0.70) = 37,074 \text{ m}^3$